cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-10-game-deadline.md

 ## Date Manipulation

-You can help yourself with helper functions that will encode and decode the deadline in storage.
+You can help yourself with helper functions that encode and decode the deadline in storage.
 First a new error in `x/checkers/types/errors.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/types/errors.go#L21]
 ErrInvalidDeadline = sdkerrors.Register(ModuleName, 1110, "deadline cannot be parsed: %s")